-The current encoder position is expressed in counts.
-For any information refer to the Current position [1-2] registers on page 69.
+The first value (under the Position item) is the absolute position calculated considering scaling and preset functions, if activated; the value in brackets is the raw value (physical absolute position).
+Both encoder positions are expressed in counts.
+For any information refer to the Current position [1-2] registers on page 72.

-The current encoder speed is expressed according to the setting next the Speed format [107-108] registers on page 59 (steps per second or revolutions per minute).
-For any information refer to the Speed value [3-4] registers on page 69.
+The current encoder speed (next to the Speed item) is expressed according to the setting next the Speed format [107-108] registers on page 61 (by default it is expressed in counts per second).
+For any information refer to the Speed value [3-4] registers on page 72.

-The current encoder position and speed values are real-time processed and continuously updated (every 200 msec.).
+The current encoder position and speed values are real-time processed and updated continuously (every 200 msec. on the screen).